srikargridpro/GridPro_Renderer/README.md

 ## Overview

-`AbstractViewerWindow` is the cornerstone interface for rendering in the GridPro GFX module.
+`AbstractViewerWindow Interface Class & GeometryDescriptor class` are the cornerstone interfaces for rendering in the GridPro GFX module.
 It abstracts away the complexity of OpenGL function access, scene management, picking, and rendering, offering a standardized and intuitive interface.

-It is not meant to be used directly.
-Instead, it serves as a middleware base for GUI developers to build concrete viewer windows using rendering frameworks like Qt (via `QOpenGLWidget`), GLFW, or OpenSceneGraph.
+It serves as a middleware base for GUI developers to build concrete viewer windows using rendering frameworks like Qt (via `QOpenGLWidget`), GLFW, or OpenSceneGraph.

 The abstraction accommodates varying OpenGL function loaders — such as `QOpenGLFunctions_4_3_Compatibility` in Qt or `GLEW` in GLFW — while still exposing a unified public API.